jadecobra/python_tdd_exercises/source/setup/setup_my_ide.rst

 *********************************************************************************

-I have a :ref:`GIFT<BONUS: learn directory structure>` for you, since you made it this far.
+I have a :ref:`GIFT<BONUS: learn directory relationships>` for you, since you made it this far.
 It makes moving around on your computer in the terminal_ and :ref:`the next chapter<how to make a test driven development environment>` easier.
-This is how your computer is organized. :ref:`Click HERE for the BONUS!<BONUS: learn directory structure>`
+This is how your computer is organized. :ref:`Click HERE for the BONUS!<BONUS: learn directory relationships>`

 ----